Kerch: Administration

 The city municipality stretches over a substantial area and includes several separate neighborhoods that are part of the Kerch city: Eltigen (Heroyevskoe), Kamysh-Burun (Arshyntsevo), Port Krym, Adzhimushkai, and Tuzla Island.

+Demographics

+In 2014, the population of Kerch was 144,626.

 Economy

 Today Kerch is home to many metallurgists, shipbuilders, and fishermen.
 It also has a significant tourism sector.

 Industry

 The largest enterprises in the city are: